 This course builds on the theories and clinical experiences of Nursing 111, 121, 131.
 The student will learn about clients who are experiencing high-risk, complex multi-system health care problems across the life span.
 Nursing concepts related to the needs of the critically ill patient will be emphasized.
 The course will incorporate advanced nursing skills and the theoretical knowledge required when caring for patients with complex medical-surgical problems.
 Caring relationships and critical thinking skills are emphasized in addition to the psychodynamics involved when caring for individuals and families experiencing a life-threatening crisis.
 Clinical experiences offer the student the guided application of theoretical knowledge and technical skills required to provide holistic nursing care to this population.
-(Pre-requisite: Nursing 131 and all of their pre/co-requisites Human Growth and Development).
+(Pre-requisite: Nursing 131 and all of its requirements).